bendrick92/benscarblog/_cars/wrx.md

             <div class="item flex-100">
                 <p>In early July 2017 I fulfilled a life-long dream and <a href="/buying-a-wrx">placed an order</a> for a 2018 WRX; a Premium in Lapis Blue (no options).</p>
                 <p>After 9 long weeks of waiting, I <a href="/taking-delivery-of-my-wrx">took delivery</a> of the car and immediately fell in love.
 While I miss my Fiesta ST, the WRX has neatly filled the void and proven itself as a much more practical daily driver without sacrificing too many of the things that made the ST great.</p>
-                <p>As of summer 2018, I've racked up a little over 12000 miles on the WRX!
-I recently completed an [HID retrofit](/morimoto-d2s-4.0-hid-retrofit), which totally transformed the front of the car.
-I've got big plans for the rear end this summer as well, so keep checking back!</p>
+                <p>As of mid-summer 2018, I've racked up a little over 15000 miles on the WRX!
+I recently completed an <a href="/morimoto-d2s-4.0-hid-retrofit">HID retrofit</a> and <a href="/wrx-taillight-blackout">taillight blackout</a>, which totally transformed the exterior!</p>
+                <p>Future plans include some wheel spacers to beef up the stock wheels and saving up for suspension/new wheels come spring 2019!</p>
             </div>
             <div class="item flex-100 is-center-aligned">
                 <img src="https://assets.bpwalters.com/images/bens_car_blog/d2s_retrofit/front_end_c_lights_hids_1.jpg">